 6. The 'enrichment feeding' method

-Many dogs love to work for their food.
+Another method for dogs who love to work for their food.
 Ensure your dog finds this enriching as opposed to frustrating.
 Avoid making it too difficult.

 How it works

-德国赛车Hide a toy stuffed with their food and get your dog to hunt for it.
+Hide a toy stuffed with their food and encourage your dog to hunt for it.
 Once they have found the toy, leave them to eat.

 Here are 3 suggestions:

-- Stuff a hollow buffalo horn with food (For a longer mealtime special in hotter weather, freeze the stuffed horn for a few hours)
+- Stuff a hollow buffalo horn with some of their meal (For a longer mealtime special in hotter weather, freeze the stuffed horn for a few hours)

-- You could also roll food nuggets into a towel.
+- You may also like to roll food nuggets into a towel or place in a maze of boxes.
 Your dog will love working out how to unravel it with a delicious reward at the end

 Do stay in the same area.
 Sit down in your garden or kitchen with a nice cup of tea and read the paper while they do this, taking your attention away from the dog and their activity.